MicrosoftDocs/visualstudio-docs/docs/code-quality/fxcop-analyzer-options.md

 ms.workload:
   - "dotnet"
 ---
-# Configuration options for FxCop analyzers
+# Rule scope options for FxCop analyzers

-This page lists the available configuration options, their allowable values, and the configurable rules for each option.
+Some FxCop analyzer rules let you refine which parts of your codebase they should be applied to.
+This page lists the available scope configuration options, their allowable values, and the rules to which they can be applied.
+To use these options, specify them in an [EditorConfig file]().

 ## api_surface